This information is part of the Colgate University catalog, 2023-24.

 Asia holds a unique and vital place within the globalizing world of the early 21st century.
 Home to an extraordinary range of linguistic and ethnic groups, this broad and dynamic region is rich in cultural and environmental diversity.
 Engaging the many changes taking place in Asian societies today requires a similarly diverse set of intellectual skills.
 To this end, the Asian Studies Program at Colgate integrates scholarly approaches spanning the arts and humanities and social sciences: from literature, art, and religion to history, politics, economics, and geography.
 The Asian studies major encourages students to undertake their own interdisciplinary explorations of this region.

-The Award for Excellence in Area Studies (South Asia, China, Japan, Pan-Asia) — awarded by the program to students on the basis of outstanding academic performance in coursework taken within the major.
+The Award for Excellence in Area Studies (Southern Asia, China, Japan, Pan-Asia) — awarded by the program to students on the basis of outstanding academic performance in coursework taken within the major.

 The Asian Studies Program strongly encourages majors to participate in Colgate study groups and in approved programs in India or other locations in Asia.
 Faculty of the program serve as directors of study-abroad programs in China, Japan, and Korea.
 For more information, see Off-Campus Study.

 China Study Group

 Spends approximately four months in Shanghai, Taiwan, and Hong Kong, in intensive language training and firsthand observation of recent cultural, political, and economic changes.